tmltsang/tmltsang.github.io/_posts/2024-11-25-backyard-chronicles.md

 | Test     | 10.3s     | 76.0      | 65.9       | 50.5       | 23.0     | 100      | 12.2       | 2          | 1               | True            | False        |
 | Training | 10.4s     | 75.5      | 65.9       | 50.1       | 24.0     | 100      | 12.5       | 2          | 1               | True            | False        |

 The test data is situated in between the training data and its the all have similar values and the same target, **player 1 wins**.
 The point of the model is to find the relationship between all the features that can predict the 'target'.
 It does this iteratively constantly adjusting values, evaluated against the test data and then adjusting again.
 Since the training and evaluation is performed on essentially the same match, it becomes **overconfident** that the matches within the dataset are indicative of all matches.
 Eventually the model converges to almost match the dataset exactly resulting in 99% accuracy.
-It seems like Random Forest Classifier was especially adept at this being able to build a multitude of decision trees to match these specific datapoints.
+It seems like Random Forest Classifier was especially adept at this, being able to build a multitude of decision trees to match these specific data points.
 This is an almost textbook example of **overfitting** and it would be more correct to say that the model is recollecting the matches in the dataset rather than trying to predict the outcome.
 It is not indicative of how it will perform when viewing matches outside the dataset essentially making it useless.
 Simply removing the `random_state=125` solves the overfitting.
 The random forest classifier drops to 65% accuracy, still a good result but I can no longer believe that I had made a perfect model.

 ### Training the set predictor

 This is mainly more of the same, I would highly recommend reading the notebook above if you're interested in more details however there is one notable thing to talk about.
-Determine the features was a little more challenging. **Burst** and the **round count** were the only features that persist between rounds however these features alone would not be able to determine the winner of a set, it would need to know what is happening in the current round.
+Determining the features was a little more challenging. **Burst** and the **round count** were the only features that persist between rounds however these features alone would not be able to determine the winner of a set, it would need to know what is happening in the current round.
 It didn't seem right to use the same features as the **round predictor**, now with an added round count.
 Instead the prediction from the **round predictor** was fed into the **set predictor**.

 The final features for the **set predictor** are: